000hcl/tictactoe/documentation/weekly_reports/week1.md

 ## How has the project progressed?

 The project has not yet progressed at all.
+Some documentation has been written.

 ## What did I learn?